koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-but if there is only one agrument, you use a shorter form:
+but if there is only one argument, you use a shorter form:

 ```perl6
 {